BobRay/SPForm/core/components/spform/docs/readme.txt

 * The spform page looks unstyled and the validation doesn't work.

     Be sure that the Contact page and the Response page have been assigned a template.
-If they have no template, they will display but with no CSS and no javascript.
+If they have no template (or a minimal template), they will display but with no CSS and no javascript.
+Be sure to save the page after assigning a template.
 Clear the site cache after assigning a template.

+    The CSS file for SPForm is at:

+    assets/components/spform/css/spform.css

+    If you want to change it, copy it to another file and use the &spfCssPath parameter to point to it.

   * I have the hidden field turned on, but I can see it in the form.

     Be sure that the Contact page and the Response page have been assigned a template.
 If they have no template, they will display but with no